lddweb/ldd-directory-lite/README.txt

 == Installation ==

-*You should always back up your data and/or test on a staging site before making major changes to the way your production web site functions.*

 Installation is easiest when done through your WordPress Dashboard:
 1. Select **Plugins >> Add New** from your sites WordPress dashboard.
 2. Type **ldd directory lite** into the search field and press enter.
 3. Click **Install Now** when you see ldd directory lite appear in the search results.
 4. Select **Activate Plugin** after you see *Successfully installed the plugin ldd directory lite* appear on your screen.

-If you prefer to install manually, [see the guide on Manually Installing Plugins](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

-If you have any questions or are unsure about any part of the process, don't hesitate to ask for help in our [Support Forum](http://wordpress.org/support/plugin/ldd-directory-lite).

 = Upgrading from LDD Business Directory =